 Here is my recommended single-day itinerary at Epcot; it hits the major attractions while still having downtime to rest or run additional rides

 Start your day off by going to The Land building.
 The Land building is on the west side of Epcot – take the right hand path if you’re entering Epcot through the main entrance.
-Go all the way to the bottom of the building and find the Soarin’ entrance.
+If you get lost, look for signs or wave down a friendly Disney employee; they’ll be glad to point the way.

 The Land is home to two highly-rated rated Epcot attractions, Soarin’ and Living With The Land.
-Soarin’ is a glider simulator; you’re lifted into the air and soar over major world attractions.
+Soarin’ is a glider simulator; you’re lifted into the air and “soar” over major world attractions.
 The ride is incredibly fun and realistic – you smell lavender while flying over India, or the smell of freshly cut grass while shooting over the African wild lands.
+Soarin’ is easily one of the best and most innovative rides in Disney World.

-Living With The Land is slightly less popular, but still fun: you take a boat ride through Disney’s greenhouse and learn about the history of farming, plus see fish, plants, and even Mickey-Mouse-shaped veggies!
+Living With The Land is slightly less popular, but still fun: you take a slow boat ride through Disney’s greenhouse and learn about the history of farming, plus see fish, plants, and even Mickey-Mouse-shaped veggies!
+Guests repeatedly rate this as a great attraction – it’s worth your time.

-Sunshine Seasons is a food court: you’ll see multiple stations with the option of Asian fusion food, a grill with burgers and various cuts of meat, sandwiches, salads, and a very large selection of drinks and desserts.
-It’s the best fast food place to eat lunch in Epcot: there’s a wide variety of dishes and plenty of seating.
+The Sunshine Seasons food court is one of the best in Disney World: you’ll see multiple stations with the option of Asian fusion food, a grill with burgers, sandwiches, cold salads, and a very large selection of drinks and desserts.
+Eat your lunch here – there’s plenty of seating available.

 The Seas / Spaceship Earth / Journey Into Imagination With Figment

-There are two other rides in Epcot’s Future World: Test Track and Mission Space.
-Both of these ride are more action-based than the other rides in The Land/The Seas: Mission Space is a spaceflight simulator, while Test Track is a driving simulator where your ride vehicle races at high speeds, sharply turns corners, and runs down hills.
-I love both of these rides, in particular Test Track.
+The second option is to go across Epcot from The Land building and ride Test Track and Mission Space.
+Both of these rides are more action-based than the other rides in The Land or The Seas: Mission Space is a spaceflight simulator, while Test Track is a driving simulator where your ride vehicle races at high speeds, sharply turns corners, and runs down hills.
 If you’re running out of time, I suggest riding Test Track over Mission Space.

 The World Showcase is a set of 11 country themed pavilions set around a lagoon.
 Ideally, you should start World Showcase no later than 3:00 PM – this gives you 30 – 35 minutes per pavilion and time for dinner.
-It’s easy to lose track of time while in the various shops, so make sure you keep track of time.
-Make sure to recheck Epcot hours – at the time this was written, Epcot closed at 11 PM.
+It’s easy to lose track of time while in the various shops, so make sure you’re watching the clock.

-I recommend working through the Showcase in a counterclockwise manner: go towards the Canadian pavilion first (if you’re facing the lagoon after coming from The Land, go to your right).
+I recommend working through the World Showcase in a counterclockwise manner: go towards the Canadian pavilion first (if you’re facing the lagoon after coming from Future World, go to your right).

 The Canadian pavilion has extensive garden areas – they are the perfect backdrop for a picture.
-Take plenty of them!
+Sometimes you might even catch Winnie the Pooh exploring the gardens!

 United Kingdom Pavilion

 There are no rides in the United Kingdom pavilion, but the shops easily make up for it.
-The shops sell various British football (American soccer)/Dr. Who/Winnie the Pooh clothing, tea, perfumes, crackers, and other stereotypically British food.
-I usually buy a sample of Twinings tea as a gift or to drink myself.
+The shops sell various British merchandise: football/Dr. Who/Winnie the Pooh clothing, tea, perfumes, crackers, and other British food.
+Pick up some tea and crackers for a quick snack back in your resort room.

 Hungry?
 Try ordering a plate of fish and chips from the Yorkshire County Fish Shop, which is adjacent to the lagoon.
-There’s a small outdoor area with tables and chairs to enjoy your food.
+There’s a small outdoor area nearby with tables and chairs to enjoy your food.
+The fish shop is located on the side of the Rose & Crown Pub (a sit down restaurant).

 The French pavilion has top notch food, as you would expect.
 One of the restaurants (Monsieur Paul) is closed, but the other restaurant Les Chefs de France is open, as well as the bakery Les Halles Boulangerie-Patisserie which serves up various pastries and sandwiches.
 If it’s a warm day outside, try L’Artisan des Glaces for French ice cream.